 - Broad-based exposure to a variety of spiritual disciplines

 - Experience in prayer and devotion

 Students are evaluated and given credit by the group facilitators on the basis of attendance and engagement with the subject matter of the formation process.
 Students should register in both the fall and spring of the first year.
 Exceptions to this rule must be requested in writing from the director of Spiritual Life and Formation.

 The M.Div.
 Internship

-NOTE: Student pastors who are appointed as the sole or senior pastor of a church may choose to apply for either the full-time or concurrent internship.
-If full-time, the student pastor must elect a nine-month or 12-month internship, and the student charge must be related to a nearby congregation whose pastor serves as mentor pastor.
-Salary replaces the mandated stipend for a full-time student pastor.
+Note: Student pastors who are appointed as the sole or senior pastor of a church may choose to apply for either the full-time or part-time internship.
+The student pastor’s salary replaces the required internship stipend.

 Master of Divinity students may complete the Perkins internship requirement (nine credit hours) by successful completion of a Clinical Pastoral Education residency that consists of three units of CPE (Level II).
 Typically, CPE residency consists of four units (a full calendar year).
 However, the Perkins requirement is only nine months (mid-August to mid-May).
 Eligibility for consideration into a CPE residency normally requires the completion of the introductory unit of CPE (Level I).

 Master of Divinity students may receive elective academic credit for PC 7639 – Basic Clinical Pastoral Education for an introductory unit of CPE (Level I) if they choose.